mkazhdan/ShapeGradientDomain/README.md

 where &alpha; is the value-fitting weight, &beta; is the gradient-fitting weight, and &lambda; is the gradient scale factor.<br>
 The code supports inhomogenous processing by allowing the user to replace the Riemannian metric, <I>g</I>, given by the embedding, with a metric that adjusts to the curvature of the surface.
 Specifically, given orthonormal principal curvature directions, the (idenity) metric is replaced with:<BR>
 <CENTER> Id. + &epsilon;&sdot;&Kappa;<sup>2</sup></CENTER>
-where Id. is the identity matrix and &Kappa;<sup>2</sup> is the diagonal matrix whose entries are the squares of the principal curature values and &epsilon; is the curvature weight.<br>
+where Id. is the identity matrix, &Kappa;<sup>2</sup> is the diagonal matrix whose entries are the squares of the principal curature values, and &epsilon; is the curvature weight.<br>
 Curvatures are estimated using the surface normals.
 If none are provided, the vertex normals are estimated as the area-weighted sum of adjacent triangle normals.

 <P>For more robust estimation of normals, the executable also supports harmonic smoothing of normals as described in [<A href="https://www.cs.jhu.edu/~misha/MyPapers/SIG16.pdf">SIGGRAPH 2016</A>].
 As with the code above, this amounts to minimizing:<br>